WokLibCodeClub/.github/profile/README.md

 ##### End of Introduction to Python course:

-We finished our quick introduction to Python coding by coding a simple game called *Catch the ball*.
+We finished our quick introduction to Python coding on 1 June 2024, by coding a simple game called *Catch the ball*.

 Here are some useful links for the four sessions of this short course.